MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxgetavailablenodes.md

 ---

- #`rxGetAvailableNodes`:  Gets a list of operational nodes on a cluster.
+ #rxGetAvailableNodes:  Gets a list of operational nodes on a cluster.

  Applies to version 9.1.0 of package RevoScaleR.